mikeyp/sendgrid_integration/README.md

 configure Cron running period and when it is possible also add your drupal site to crontab (Linux only), read more about cron at https://www.drupal.org/cron.

+If you would like a record of the emails being sent by the website, installing Maillog (https://www.drupal.org/project/maillog) will allow you to store local copies of the emails sent.
+Sendgrid does not store the content of the email.

 RESOURCES
 --------------------------------------------------------------------------------
 Information about the Sendgrid PHP Library is availabe on Github: